dtoczala/watson-landing-page/README.md

 This is a colection of various popular topics within the realm of cognitive development.

 ## General Cognitive Development Information
 Cognitive development in general is not always a well understood topic.
 Software development teams are unfamiliar with the changes to typical concerns and iterations that a cognitive development project will have.
+Teams often have incorrect expectations, and underestimate the importance of data, as well as the number of training iterations required to build a highly effective cognitive model.

 ### References and Further Reading
 - [Building a Cognitive App in 70 days](https://developer.ibm.com/dwblog/2016/cognitive-solution-70-days-joe-kozhaya/) - An insider take on the critical factors involved in building a cognitive application (the [Watson Business Coach](https://www.ibm.com/cognitive/businesscoach/) ) in only 70 days.